-We expect that the majority of our heating systems sold will be operational for the winter and the majority of our chilling systems sold will be operational for the summer.
+The majority of our chilling systems sold will be operational for the summer.
 Our cogeneration sales are not generally affected by seasonality.
-Our service team experiences higher demand in the warmer months when cooling is required.
+Demand for our service team is higher in the warmer months when cooling is required.
 Chiller units are generally shut down in the winter and started up again in the spring.
 The chiller "busy season' for the service team generally runs from May through the end of September.